-The matters raised in this report are only those that came to our attention during the course of our work - there may be weaknesses in governance, risk management and the system of the course of because they did not form part of our work programme, were excluded from the scope of individual audit engagements or were not bought to our attention.
+The matters raised in this report are only those that came to our attention during the course of our work - there may be weaknesses in governance, risk management and the system of the course of our work - there may be part of our work programme, were excluded from the scope of individual audit engagements or were not bought to our attention.
 The opinion is based solely the work undertaken as part of the agreed internal audit plan.
-1